simplerings/simple/README.md

 ## What is SIMPLE?

+It is a Cryptocurrency, originally created for the DAG technology.Currently, SIMPLE

 ## Testing

 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
 Please be patient and remember this is a security-critical project where any mistake might cost people lots of money.